Sell USDINR; target of 73.55 - 73.45: ICICI Direct

 Currency futures on NSE

-Rupee appreciation trend is expected to continue from current levels as weakening of dollar index against a basket of major currencies will further weigh on the pair • The dollar-rupee September contract on the NSE was at 73.73 in the last session.
-The open interest in the September series increased 0.35% while it also increased 4.68% in the next series.
+The Fed will begin a two-day meeting.
+Markets expect the US central bank to affirm its current zero-interest-rate policy over the next three years, which should keep further pressure on the dollar • The dollar-rupee September contract on the NSE was at 73.71 in the last session.
+The open interest in the September series increased 3.26% while it also increased by 10.15% in the next series.

 Intra-day strategy